gabstopper/stonesoft-aws/README.md

 When launching, you have several switches available:

 -i -> Enter interactive mode, prompting for all settings.
-If SMC login settings are stored in ~.smcrc, these can be omitted -y <yaml file> -> File to pull credential and configuration information from -n -> no log (good for devops deploys where you want to suppress output
+If SMC login settings are stored in ~.smcrc, these can be omitted

+-y <yaml file> -> File to pull credential and configuration information from

+-n -> no log (good for devops deploys where you want to suppress output) - will still log ERROR

+-d -> delete existing VPC and running instances using menu prompt

 As mentioned above, SMC credential information can be stored in either ~.smcrc or the file specified with -y <yaml file>.
 If the credentials are in yaml, they will be used.
 If omitted from yaml, ~.smcrc will be checked.